plokhotnyuk/rtree2d/README.md

 sequence of entries
 - a memory representation and access patterns to it which are aware of a cache hierarchy of contemporary CPUs (while it is not a final version and can be improved further soon)
+- an efficient TimSort version of merge sorting from Java which minimize access to memory.
 - efficient implementations of search functions with minimum of virtual calls and allocations (there are versions with zero allocations)